 Service Coordination Frequently Asked Questions

-The Adair County SB40 Developmental Disability Board employs a team of twelve Service Coordinators to link individuals to the resources they need to live the lives they choose.
+The Adair County SB40 Developmental Disability Board employs a team of fourteen Service Coordinators to link individuals to the resources they need to live the lives they choose.

 What is Service Coordination?